gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

 the document.
 Gini needs to process your document first before you can fetch the document's extractions.
 Effectively this means that you won't get any extractions before the document is fully processed.
-The processing time may vary, usually it is in the range of a couple of seconds, but blurred or slightly rotated images are known to drasticly increase the processing time.
+The processing time may vary, usually it is in the range of a couple of seconds, but blurred or slightly rotated images are known to drastically increase the processing time.

 The ``GINIDocument`` class provides the ``extractions`` method which can be used to fetch the extractions.
 The method waits until the processing of the document is completed.
 The following example shows